mayankgamer7782-ship-it/mathmaxxer/README.md

 - This is a minimal prototype.
 Questions are generated server-side and validated by the server.
 - Bot behavior is deterministic-ish with randomized delay and accuracy per difficulty level.

-Next steps
+Potential next steps:
-- Add persistent user accounts and IQ rating stored in Postgres on Railway.
+- Persist user accounts and ratings.
+- ELO-like rating system replacing simple IQ formula.
+- Improve timer/clock behavior (implement alternating clocks for turn-based mechanics).
-- Add admin UI to manage question bank and view player stats.
+- Add more question types, multi-step problems, and better answer normalization.
-- Add CI and deploy pipeline for Railway.
+- Add authentication, lobby UI, and matchmaking improvements.